sdwebui-extensions/ComfyUI-Bringing-Old-Photos-Back-to-Life/README.md

 2. Find pre-built wheels online.

-Alternatively, some people online have been nice enough to have pre-built wheels for Dlib that can easily be installed.
-However, be aware that they may not be any built with newer versions of python.
+Alternatively, some people online have have pre-built wheels for Dlib, however, there may not be any built with your version of python.

 ```
 path\to\python.exe -m pip install path\to\dlib.whl